ambiennt/vt-releases/DOCUMENTATION_LITE.md

     	- Allowed values: {`true`, `false`}
     	- When `true`, the player's display name only triggers the sound when mentioned with an `@` prefix, such as `@username`.
 When `false`, the player's display name may also trigger the sound as a standalone space-delimited word.
 	- `additional_triggers`
-    	- Type: `array` of non-empty `string`
+		- Type: `array` of `string`
+		- Allowed values: *any non-empty string*
 		- Adds extra case-insensitive mention triggers.
 Each trigger matches as a standalone space-delimited word.
 Empty triggers are ignored.

 ---